 Born in 1992, CAMP has supported the completion of over 700 murals.
 Over 200,000 annual tourists visit to check out the stellar street art along Clarion.

-According to their website, CAMP’s mission is to cultivate and generate socially engaged and aesthetically innovative public art as a grassroots community-based, artist-run organization.
+According to its website, CAMP’s mission is to cultivate and generate socially engaged and aesthetically innovative public art as a grassroots, community-based, artist-run organization.

 Similar to Balmy Alley, fresh masterpieces always spring up along Clarion so I make sure I visit every so often.
 They also run private tours.